pololu/arduino-ci/README.md

 ## GitLab example

-Add the below code to a file named `.gitlab-ci.yml` to your library.
+Add the below code to a file named `.gitlab-ci.yml` to your library and push it to GitLab.

 ```yaml
 image: nixos/nix:2.3.6